New Battle Royale Game ‘Darwin Project’ Releases For Free On Xbox One

 While games such as Fortnite and PlayerUnknown’s Battlegrounds might have the biggest foothold in the battle royale market, that hasn’t stopped other developers and publishers from trying to make their mark.

 And it’s not hard to see why.
-The insanely popular genre has proven itself to be a real money-maker, with Epic Games raking in over $3o0 million in May thanks to players purchasing skins and battle passes.
+The insanely popular genre has proven itself to be a real money maker, with Epic Games raking in over $3o0 million in May thanks to players purchasing skins and battle passes.

 One of the new contenders to enter the battle royale arena is Montreal-based Scavengers Studio, with their new free-to-play title Darwin Project.
 Some of you might remember it from 2017, where it was shown off at Microsoft’s E3 press conference.

 Since its reveal last year, Darwin Project launched on both Steam Early Access (on PC) and Xbox Game Preview this past March.
 For the uninitiated, both of these services allow developers to release their game in an early, often unfinished state.
-Players will often pay to test out these games, providing critical feedback and information for developers, which can be used to help fine tune and improve a game for its final release.
+Players will often pay to test out these games, providing critical feedback and information for developers, which can be used to help fine-tune and improve a game for its final release.

-Some games might not run as well, or are prone to glitches and crashes, but these inconveniences are offset by a lower purchase price or exclusive in-game items exclusive to those who take the plunge early.
+Some games might not run as well or are prone to glitches and crashes, but these inconveniences are offset by a lower purchase price or exclusive in-game items exclusive to those who take the plunge early.

 IT’S ‘BOUT TIME! #DarwinProject will be F2P on @Xbox starting July 4th!
 Our early adopters will find a lovely Founder's Pack on July 3rd.
 Also updates on Performance + Friend Invites and more!
 FAQ here: https://t.co/IKgSqLUZWV pic.twitter.com/hSUIfWrM0i